nupharezra/Election-Analysis/README.md

 ## Election-Audit Summary

 This script can be used and modified for any type of election.
 For example, if you wanted to analyze the results of a federal election rather than a local election, you can change the counties to states.
+Similarly, this can be used for a primary election to calculate the number of votes cast per candidate or each political party.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code, 1.53.0